Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

 The Strictly Come Dancing star is competing alongside former boxing champ Nicola Adams, comic Invoice Bailey, The Wished’s Max George, Good Morning Britain’s Ranvir Singh and others.

-Right here’s all the pieces you have to find out about JJ Chalmers.
+Right here’s the whole lot you want to learn about JJ Chalmers.

 Who’s JJ Chalmers?